 What is EMDR Therapy?

-Eye Movement Desensitization and Reprocessing (EMDR) is a powerful method of psychotherapy that has helped an estimated two million people of all ages relieve many types of psychological distress.
+Eye Movement Desensitization and Reprocessing (EMDR) is a powerful method of psychotherapy that has helped over two million people of all ages relieve many types of psychological distress.

 Courtesy of EMDR International Association: